woleet/woleet-cli/README.md

 ```
 Usage:
 woleet-cli anchor [flags]
   -d, --directory string           source directory containing files to anchor (required)
       --dryRun                     print information about files to anchor without anchoring
   -e, --exitOnError                exit with an error code if anything goes wrong
   -h, --help                       help for anchor
-  -i, --include string     Only files that match that regex will be anchored
+  -i, --include string             only files taht match that regex will be anchored
   -p, --private                    create non discoverable proofs
       --prune                      delete receipts that are not along the original file,
                                    with --strict it checks the hash of the original file and deletes the receipt if they do not match
   -r, --recursive                  explore sub-folders recursively
+      --s3AccessKeyID string       your AccessKeyID
+      --s3Bucket string            bucket name that contains files to anchor
+      --s3Endpoint string          Specify an alternative S3 endpoint: ex: storage.googleapis.com,
+                                   don't specify the transport (https://), https will be used by default if you want to use http see --s3NoSSL param (default "s3.amazonaws.com")
+      --s3NoSSL                    Use S3 without SSL (Strongly discouraged)
+      --s3SecretAccessKey string   your SecretAccessKey
       --strict                     re-anchor any file that has changed since last anchoring

 woleet-cli sign [flags]
   -d, --directory string           source directory containing files to sign (required)
       --dryRun                     print information about files to sign without signing
   -e, --exitOnError                exit with an error code if anything goes wrong
   -h, --help                       help for sign
   -i, --include string             Only files that match that regex will be signed
   -p, --private                    create non discoverable proofs
       --prune                      delete receipts that are not along the original file,
                                    with --strict it checks the hash of the original file and deletes the receipt if they do not match or if the pubkey has changed
   -r, --recursive                  explore sub-folders recursively
+      --s3AccessKeyID string       your AccessKeyID
+      --s3Bucket string            bucket name that contains files to sign
+      --s3Endpoint string          Specify an alternative S3 endpoint: ex: storage.googleapis.com,
+                                  don't specify the transport (https://), https will be used by default if you want to use http see --s3NoSSL param (default "s3.amazonaws.com")
+      --s3NoSSL                    Use S3 without SSL (Strongly discouraged)
+      --s3SecretAccessKey string   your SecretAccessKey
       --strict                     re-sign any file that has changed since last signature or if the pubkey was changed
       --widsPubKey string          public key (ie. bitcoin address) to use to sign
       --widsSignURL string         Woleet.ID Server sign URL ex: "https://idserver.com:3002" (required)
       --widsToken string           Woleet.ID Server API token (required)
       --widsUnsecureSSL            do not check Woleet.ID Server's SSL certificate validity (only for development)

 woleet-cli export [flags]
   -d, --directory string   directory where to store the proofs (required)